wdelfuego/nova-calendar/README.md

     }
     ```

-5. If you're using Nova's default main menu, you're now done.
+4. If you're using Nova's default main menu, you're already done.

     If you've defined your main menu manually in the `boot()` method of your `NovaServiceProvider`, don't forget to add a `MenuSection` that links to the calendar: